TechArt-Studio/Docs/exampleSite/content/docs/one-calendar/url-to-add.md

 ---
-linkTitle: "One Calendar"
+linkTitle: "URL to add event"
-title: One Calendar
+title: How to use URL to add event
 ---

 ## How to use URL to add event